joselitofilho/aws-terraform-generator/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to create an [issue](https://github.com/joselitofilho/aws-terraform-generator/issues) or submit a pull request.
+Your contribution is much appreciated.

 ## License